angular-experts-io/modern-angular-workshop/exercise-angular-cli.md

 5. Add `format:test` script to your `package.json` file with `prettier \"projects/**/*.{ts,scss,json,html,js}\" --list-different` content
 6. Try running the `format:test` followed by the `format:write` and again followed by `format:test`, all the errors should be gone!

-## TODO 13 - Remove default placeholder content
+## TODO 13 - Remove default placeholder content (as of Angular 20, broken skip for now, we deleted the app.ts file)
 As we might have noticed, running freshly generated application comes with some default content which gives us some pointers about the next steps.
 That being said we need to get rid of it to start developing our own features.